wastedabuser/samsung-iap/README.txt

-Ho ho ho have fun using my ANE for Samsung's IAP 2.0!
+ANE for Samsung's IAP 2.0

 =========================== How to use ===================================